Computer Support Guidelines

 - Machines replaced under these cycles will either be retired from use and tagged for disposal, or be recycled for use by work study students, but will not longer be covered under the maintenance agreement.

-- Only Blackberry, iPhone, and Android smartphones are supported by FAS/CIT.
+- Only Blackberry, iPhone, and Android smartphones are supported by SSSW IT.
 Further, it must be a phone purchased through ITS mobile to receive support.

 - Support is limited to initial setup of the phones to the NYU mail and calendar system.
 We will not set up the phones to sync with other software packages.